 Pull the patient to the edge of the bed so that his feet (in non-slip shoes) touch the floor (Fig. 20 a).

-Place the patient in the chair comfortably.
+Place the patient comfortably in the chair.

-23 Positioning the patient in a wheelchair
+23 Placing the patient in a wheelchair

 (performed by two people)